Summer of Success: Save 40% on Your 3-Day Fast Track Purchase

 Purchasing An Existing Business Versus Starting Your Own

-Buying an existing RAL home means immediate cash flow but expect to pay 3-5x annual profit.
+Buying an existing RAL home means immediate cash flow, but expect to pay three to five times annual profit.
 A home netting $120,000 yearly might sell for $360,000 to $600,000.
-Plus, you inherit their systems — good or bad — and their reputation.
+You inherit their systems, good or bad, and their reputation.

 Ongoing Costs of A Residential Assisted Living Business